Prostitution in Lebanon: History

+Pre-colonial era

+During the era of slavery in Ottoman Lebanon, prostitution was connected to slavery.
+The Islamic Law formally prohibited prostitution.
+However, since the principle of concubinage in Islam in Islamic Law allowed a man to have intercourse with his female slave, prostitution was practiced by a pimp selling his female slave on the slave market to a client, who was allowed to have intercourse with her as her new owner, and who after intercourse returned his ownership of her to her pimp on the pretext of discontent, which was a legal and accepted method for prostitution in the Islamic world.

+Colonial era

 In 1931, whilst the country was under French control, a new law regulated prostitution.
 Prostitutes needed to be registered and were only allowed to work in licensed brothels.
 To obtain a license, they had to be over 21, not be a virgin, and have undergone a medical examination.
 The law criminalized working anywhere else.
 It also criminalized anybody facilitating working outside license requirements.

+Post colonial era

 At the start of the Lebanese Civil War in 1975, all of the licensed brothels were located near Martyrs' Square, in the Zeitoun district of downtown Beirut.
 All these brothels were destroyed during the fighting.
 No licenses have been issued since to prostitutes or brothels.

 As a result of licenses not being issued, brothels operated illegally until a new law was passed in 1998, criminalizing businesses making rooms available for commercial sex.

 The "super night clubs" were originally regular night clubs catering to the tourist trade in the 1960s.
 They closed down during the Civil War, and after the end of the war there were insufficient tourists to make them viable.
 The business model was changed to its current format and the clubs reopened.

 Syrian Civil War

 The Civil War in Syria has led to an influx of Syrian refugees into the sex trade in Lebanon.
-Syrian women and girls are highly vulnerable to sex trafficking.
 Some adult refugee women have been coerced into prostitution.
 A forced prostitution ring, run by a Syrian pimp, was dismantled in 2016 by Lebanese police, which raided the Chez Maurice and Le Silver brothels, both located in the Maameltein area which is known for its red-light district.
 The majority of the women and girls were recruited from Syria with false promises of work and subjected to commercial sexual exploitation where they experienced mental, physical, and sexual abuse, as well as forced abortions.